Updated on July 12, 2026

 Does GLS deliver internationally?

 Yes.
-GLS operates across nearly 40 European countries and parts of North America.
-Many cross-border parcels stay within the GLS network from pickup to delivery.
-For destinations outside the network, the final leg may be handled by a partner or local postal carrier.
+GLS covers more than 50 countries through its own subsidiaries and partners, with Europe as its core and North America served by GLS US and GLS Canada.
+Many cross-border parcels stay within the GLS network from pickup to delivery; for destinations outside the network, the final leg may be handled by a partner or local postal carrier.

 Can I track a GLS parcel that was handed to another carrier?